What are the responsibilities and job description for the Equipment Maintenance Technician I position at CHARLES COUNTY GOVERNMENT?

 Summary

-The Equipment Maintenance Technician I performs water and wastewater system maintenance work for the County's Utility Department.
-Involves assisting skilled mechanics in the maintenance, installation and repair of water and wastewater equipment used in the system.
+Charles County Government is seeking a dynamic Equipment Maintenance Technician to perform water and wastewater system maintenance work for the County's Utility Department.
+Technician will assist skilled mechanics in the maintenance, installation and repair of water and wastewater equipment used in the system.

 Essential Job Functions